 Early intervention is an important part of childhood development.
 It can lead to effective communication, positive relationships with peers and adults, and decreased behavioral issues in children when used as early as preschool age.

-Kids and Rhythm Holds Monthly Family Fun Nights on the Second Friday of Every Month From 6:00-8:00 pm at The Sensory Playce.
+Kids in Rhythm Holds Monthly Family Fun Nights on the Second Friday of Every Month From 6:00-7:30 pm.

 These Are FREE Events!